-GE Healthcare invests 90 million euro in doubling protein purification production capacity in its Uppsala-based facility.
-The facility, 45 minutes north of Stockholm, is home to GE Healthcare's global R&D and manufacturing centre for the chromatography medium used in the purification of biopharmaceuticals.
-Over 90% of today's approved biotech drugs globally rely on equipment and media from this state-of-the-art facility.
-The proven performance of the highly-skilled workforce was cited by GE as the key reason to continue investing in Uppsala rather than other locations.
+GE Healthcare invests 90 million Euro in doubling protein purification production capacity in their Uppsala-based facility.
+The facility, 45 minutes north of Stockholm is home to GE Healthcare's global R&D and manufacturing centre for the chromatography medium used in the purification of biopharmaceuticals.
+Over 90% of today's approved biotech drugs globally rely on equipment and media from this state of the art facility.
+The proven performance of the highly skilled workforce was cited by GE as the key reason to continue investing in Uppsala rather that other locations.